elastic/elastic-serverless-forwarder/docs/README-AWS.md

       - When using Kinesis data stream input:
         * From "Trigger configuration" dropdown select "Kinesis"
         * In the "Kinesis stream" field chose the stream name you want to use as trigger for your Elastic Serverless Forwarder
-      - When using Cloudwatch logs events input:
+      - When using CloudWatch Logs events input:
-        * From "Trigger configuration" dropdown select "Cloudwatch Logs"
+        * From "Trigger configuration" dropdown select "CloudWatch Logs"
         * In the "Log group" field chose the log group you want to use as trigger for your Elastic Serverless Forwarder
     * Click on "Add"